Our assessment process

 • Beneficiary needs and impact: We seek to understand how you meet the needs of your beneficiaries and how you measure the effectiveness of your services.

-• External validation: Where possible, we look for independent reviews or assessments of your work – such as CQC ratings for healthcare providers, independent evaluations, or relevant sector awards – beyond user testimonials.
+• External validation: Where possible, we look for independent reviews or assessments of your work – such as sector relevant accreditations, CQC ratings for healthcare providers, independent evaluations, or other relevant sector awards – beyond user testimonials.

 • Governance and safeguarding: We consider your governance structures, financial stewardship, and approach to safeguarding.

-If we need further information about your charity or funding request, we will arrange to speak with you.
+If significant concerns are raised by any of the above, and / or we need further information about your charity or funding request, we will arrange to speak with you.
 After this call, we will either invite you to submit a full application or explain why we cannot progress your application further.

 You might also be interested in